CasteSoftworks/java-chat/README.md

 ### Security
+Original version:
 - Communication between server and client is encrypted by RSA.
 - Passwords are saved as SHA hashes.
 - Password are hashed with randomized salt
+This fork:
+- Clears the client's terminal on disconnection

 ---